-Current students and Postdocs
+Current Graduate students

 Aurora Schermbeck is a current master's student at WSU.
 Her thesis will investigate habitat use, nest survival, fledgling habitat use, and song features of black-capped vireos at Government Canyon State Natural Area.